Abdullahi-a-hussein/ADT/README.md

     <p> This file contains implementation code for <b>FIFO</b> ADT with the following basic methods. </p>
     <ul>
    <li>enqueue </li>
-   <p> This addes new items at the end of the queue
+   <p> This addes new items at the end of the queue </p>
+   <li>dequeue </li>
+   This removes and returns the first item that was added to the queue out of the remaining items in the queue.
    </ul>
+   This file also contains a child class <b> PriorityQueue</b>, of the Queue class.
+The only difference is how items are added to the queue.
+PriorityQueue addes items to the queue using the give priority instructions.
+Just like, people with disability are given priority in a queue of people for some sort of services.
 </ul>